Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 Join our enjoyable workshop designed to elevate your Continuous Integration / Continuous Delivery (CI/CD) practices!
 Here’s what you will dive into:

-- experience the simplified *trunk-based development* branching strategy to reduce merge conflicts and make code reviews easier.
+- Experience the simplified *trunk-based development* branching strategy to reduce merge conflicts and make code reviews easier.
-- craft and optimize *automation pipelines* using GitHub Actions, leveraging job parallelism, dependency caching, merge queue, and concurrency group techniques.
+- Craft and optimize *automation pipelines* using GitHub Actions, leveraging job parallelism, dependency caching, merge queue, and concurrency group techniques.
-- implement *blue/green deployment* with AWS CodeDeploy to minimize application deployment downtime.
+- Implement *blue/green deployment* with AWS CodeDeploy to minimize application deployment downtime.

 In addition, a simple ChatOps approach will be used to centralize the pipeline and deployment results to Slack channels.